Behavioral Economics in B2B SaaS Trials

 Ever bought something and immediately felt like it was yours, even if you could return it?
 That's the endowment effect in action, and it's super powerful for saas trials.
 Basically, once someone feels like they "own" something—even temporarily—they value it more.
 So how do we make trial users feel that ownership?

 Let users get their hands dirty right away.
-The more they tweak and taylor the product to fit their needs, the stronger that sense of ownership becomes.
+The more they tweak and tailor the product to fit their needs, the stronger that sense of ownership becomes.

 - Allow users to customize their trial experience from the start.
 Let them choose their dashboard layout, set up integrations with other tools, or upload their own branding.